jetbrains-academy/refactoring-java-course/RefactoringToDesignPatterns/FactoryMethodPatternPractice/Practice/task.md

 ### Task

-- Create a class `TransportationServiceFactory` with the `getTransportation(String transport)` method.
+- Create a class named `TransportationServiceFactory` with a method called `getTransportation(String transport)`.
-  This method should return an appropriate transportation based on the given transport name, using the `switch` construction.
+  This method should return the appropriate transportation based on the given transport name, using the `switch` construction.

-- In the main method, create an instance of `TransportationServiceFactory` class, add an invocation of the `getTransportation` method, and invoke `drive` method.
+- In the main method, create an instance of the `TransportationServiceFactory` class, add an invocation of the `getTransportation` method, and invoke the `drive` method.

 ### Hints

 <div class="hint" title="Where to start?">

 The file where you should write the code is already open.
-Please, create a new class named `TransportationServiceFactory` and implement `getTransportation` method.
+Please create a new class named `TransportationServiceFactory` and implement the `getTransportation` method.
 </div>

 <div class="hint" title="How should TransportationServiceFactory class look?">